 (b) Visual Inspection and Repair.
-Visual inspection and repair of sheared edges of structural plates shall be according to the AASHTO/AWS D1.5 Bridge Welding Code.
+Visual inspection and repair of sheared edges of structural plates shall be according to the ANSI/AASHTO/AWS D1.5 Bridge Welding Code.

 807.35 Bent Plates.
-Unwelded, cold-bent, load-carrying, rolledsteel plates shall be taken from stock plates so that the bend line will be at right angles to the direction of rolling, unless otherwise noted in the plans.
+Unwelded, cold-bent, load-carrying, rolled-steel plates shall be taken from stock plates so that the bend line will be at right angles to the direction of rolling.